I’m miles into the stratosphere, alone, freezing, and about to plummet into the ice cold Atlantic…

 Honestly, I can deal with a little acrophobia and (being chunky) I’ve learned to ignore stares, but there’s something else, something that makes me feel like I’m naked and alone in the Gobi desert, a castaway and camida para los lobos.
 That’s food for the wolves in case you didn’t know.

-Beneath us, Dad (clown-like in his lucky red trucks) naps by the snack bar, all his pale areas smeared white with SPF 110 sunscreen.
+Beneath us, Dad, appearing clownlike in his lucky red trucks and with all his pale areas smeared white with SPF 110 sunscreen, naps by the snack bar.
 Across the pool, Mom lounges under a patio umbrella, flipping through a Women’s World as Oliver, fully clothed in khakis and a green polo, sits beside her, his nose buried in a tech manual.
 Morgan stands behind the pump shack, frenching some shirtless buff with a bulge in his shorts.
 I don’t think they even knew each other before thirty minutes ago.
 Slut.

 Ironic isn’t it?
 Dad called this ‘family time,’ droning about it on the drive over, even throwing in a few Bible verses and saying how he and Mom arranged everything weeks in advance.
 Mom just gave affirming nods, attempting to be supportive.
 She was already perusing a Good Housekeeping.

 “A family that plays together stays together.”
 These were dad’s final words, spoken almost as an afterthought as we pulled our towels out of the Caravan’s trunk.
 Maybe.
 Perhaps we’ll know someday.

 I feel Prick’s thin fingers push me to the edge of the diving board.
-Beneath me are pink toes and an ocean of turquoise.
-My rainbow one piece (which Dad calls the ‘f*g flag’) is still dripping from trial runs on the 10m.
+Beneath me are pink toes and a turquoise ocean.
+My rainbow one piece (which Dad calls the ‘f*g flag’) is still dripping from trial runs on the 10 meter.
 My fat rear and thighs are carefully hidden beneath baggy pink trunks.